dechabot/server-side-extension/examples/python/ColumnOperations/README.md

 # Example: Column operations
 In this example we cover some basic calculations and support for different function types.
-Compared with the Hello World example we cover numerics only, to keep simplicity.
+Only numerical functions are used, for the sake of simplicity.

 ## Content
 * [Script evaluation](#script-evaluation)